thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

   - `⊤` is a construction with a recipe called `trivial`
   - `⊤` is a terminal object: every object has a morphism into `⊤` given by `· ↦ trivial`

+What goes on the right of the `:` is called a type, and will always be in (some) `Type`, and what goes on the left is called a term of that term.
 The above tells you how we _make_ a term of type `⊤`, let's see an example of _using_ a term of type `⊤`: